EnigmaDamn/pyffmpeg-wiki/Get-Progress-Info.md

 ## Handle Progress
-*NB: For now progress works with only audio files*
+*NB: For now progress only works with audio files*
-* self.report_progress - This should be set to True
+* self.report_progress - This should be set to True.
 * self.onProgressChanged - This should be set to a name of a function eg.
 ```python